Chevrolet Caprice: 1977–1979

-Ford would respond with advertising the Ford LTD's traditional full-size attributes.
-In 1978, Ford released a true downsized full-size car with the introduction of the 1979 Ford LTD. Chrysler responded in 1978 when it re-engineered its intermediate B-body cars, and designated them the full-size R-bodies.
-However, these were not true downsized cars like GM and Ford introduced.
+Ford would respond with advertising the Ford LTD's traditional full-size attributes and downsized the line two years later.
+Chrysler responded concurrently with Ford when it re-engineered its intermediate B-body cars and designated them as full-size R-bodies.

 1977 models included a four-door sedan, two-door sedan, six-passenger two-seat station wagon, and an eight-passenger three-seat station wagon.
-All models had window-framed doors.
-No hardtop models were offered.
+All models had framed windows; no hardtop was offered.

-Two-door models featured a unique rear window that created a semi-fastback.
+Two-door models featured a unique rear window that created a semi-fastback appearance.
 This glass had sharp corners giving it three sides.
 This was done through a "hot-wire" bending process.
 The Caprice was available as either the "Sport Coupe" or as the "Landau Coupe".
 The Landau Coupe features a partially covered vinyl roof.

-Station wagon models received a new three-way tailgate for 1977; the clamshell tailgate was gone.
-The three-seat models featured a rear-facing third seat for two occupants making these cars eight-passenger models.
+Station wagon models received a new three-way tailgate for 1977; the clamshell design was gone.
+The three-seat models featured a rear-facing third seat for two occupants giving these cars an eight-passenger capacity.
 The cargo capacity was reduced to 87 cuft, and although the station wagon could still carry a 4 × 8 ft sheet of plywood, this could now only be done with the tailgate down.
-The station wagons use the coil spring suspension in the rear, as for the sedans and coupes.
+The station wagons use a coil spring suspension in the rear as with sedans and coupes.